In-N-Out: the gas cycle from dwarfs to spiral galaxies: Simulation and Analysis

 We compared the properties of outflows across a set of twenty field galaxies with final virial masses between $10^{9.5}$ to $10^{12}\Msun$ that were simulated using the $N$-Body + SPH code, {\sc gasoline} \citep{Wadsley04}. {\sc gasoline} is an SPH extension to {\sc pkdgrav} \citep{stadel01}, a parallel, gravity-tree based $N$-Body Code.
 The simulations were integrated to a redshift of zero in a fully-cosmological, $\Lambda$CDM context using WMAP3 \citep{Spergel07} parameters: $\Omega_0$=0.24, $\Lambda$=0.76, h=0.73, $\sigma_8$=0.77.

-All twenty galaxies are central galaxies selected from a set of eight simulations.
+All twenty galaxies are central galaxies selected from a set of seven simulations.
 In order to achieve significantly higher resolution while still modeling the effects of the large-scale environment, we used the ``zoom-in'' volume renormalization technique \citep{katz93}.
-More specifically, to create the initial conditions for these simulations we selected eight field-like regions from two uniform dark matter-only simulations, one representing a 25$^3$ Mpc$^3$ and the other a 50$^3$ Mpc$^3$ volume.
-These regions were then resimulated at higher resolution.
-The final sample of galaxies has force spline softening lengths of either $\epsilon=87$ or 170~pc.
-The particle masses for the dark matter, gas, and stars (at their formation) are, respectively, 1.6 (13)$\times 10^4$, 3.3 (27.0)$\times$10$^3$, and 1.0 (8.0)$\times$10$^3$M$_{\odot}$.
+More specifically, to create the initial conditions for these simulations we selected seven field-like regions from two uniform dark matter-only simulations, one representing a 25$^3$ Mpc$^3$ and the other a 50$^3$ Mpc$^3$ volume.
+These regions (~0.05\% of the total volume) were then resimulated at higher resolution in the context of the larger dark matter-only simulation.
+The final sample galaxies had massive dark particle contamination of less than 0.07\% their total dark matter mass and 11 of the galaxies were completely free from contamination.
+The force spline softening lengths are either $\epsilon=87$ or 170~pc, and the particle masses for the dark matter, gas, and stars (at their formation) are, respectively, 1.6 (13)$\times 10^4$, 3.3 (27.0)$\times$10$^3$, and 1.0 (8.0)$\times$10$^3$M$_{\odot}$.
 The simulations have a minimum smoothing length of $0.1\epsilon$, which is sufficient to resolve the disks of galaxies and the giant molecular clouds within which stars form.
-The parameters used to simulate the galaxies and their final properties at $z=0$ are listed in Table 1.
 All the simulations used a force accuracy criterion of $\theta$ = 0.725 and a Courant condition of $\eta_C$=0.4.
 Particle time steps were required to satisfy $\Delta t = \eta \sqrt{ \frac{\eta_i}{a_t}}$ where $\eta_i$ is the particle's gravitational softening, $a_i$ is the particle's acceleration, and $\eta$=0.195.
+The parameters used to simulate the galaxies and their final properties at $z=0$ are listed in Table 1.